 - Taste and Aroma: Distinct pine-like aroma.
 Slightly sweet, woody flavor with a hint of citrus.
 Enhances earthy and gamey notes.
 Provides a subtle touch of sweetness.

 Embarking on the journey of Italian herbs and spices, we find culinary treasures that sculpt the taste of Italian cuisine.
 From humble basil to robust rosemary, they all carry unique flavor profiles, making Italian food beloved worldwide.
-In the blend of herbs that form the Italian herb blend, we trace Italy’s rich gastronomic narrative, reflecting its diverse landscapes and traditions.

 The aromatic oregano, the gentle thyme, and the bold sage breathe life into dishes, igniting culinary exploration.
 These ingredients, each with a story linked to the Italian land, attest to the country’s culinary mastery.
 As you savor a pasta dish or a robust ragù, appreciate the symphony of these herbs and spices.
 Buon Appetito!